-- Level 1: - The child will wait for an appropriate moment to make request with clear visual cues or physical redirection. - Level 2: - The child will wait for a brief period before making a request with verbal prompts. - The child will avoid interrupting others when reminded to do so. - Level 3: - The child will consistently wait for an appropriate moment to make request, demonstrating social awareness. - The child will identify when a peer is available and receptive to interaction.
+- Level 1: - The child will wait for an appropriate moment to request with clear visual cues or physical redirection. - Level 2: - The child will wait for a brief period before requesting with verbal prompts. - The child will avoid interrupting others when reminded to do so. - Level 3: - The child will consistently wait for an appropriate moment to make a request, demonstrating social awareness. - The child will identify when a peer is available and receptive to interaction.